3dcitydb/3dcitydb-docs/source/webmap/installation-config.rst

 .. note::
    Other files and directories can also be published using the NodeJS server.
-   For instance, a a KML file named ``Samples.kml`` stored in the directory ``3dcitydb-web-map/3dwebclient/`` can be accessed using the following URL:
+   For instance, a KML file named ``Samples.kml`` stored in the directory ``3dcitydb-web-map/3dwebclient/`` can be accessed using the following URL:

    ::

         http://localhost:8000/3dwebclient/Samples.kml

-   This can then be imported into the web client similarly to other online resources as explained in `enrich_thematic_data`_.
+   This can then be imported into the web client similarly to other online resources as explained in :numref:`enrich_thematic_data`.